robustrobotics/nonasymptotic-mp/README.md

 # nonasymptotic-mp

-The accompanying codebase for the publication "Towards Practical Finite Sample Bounds for Motion Planning in TAMP," by Seiji A Shaw, Aidan Curtis, Leslie Pack Kaelbling, Tomás Lozano-Pérez, and Nicholas Roy.
+The accompanying codebase for the publication "Towards Practical Finite Sample Bounds for Motion Planning in TAMP," by Seiji Shaw, Aidan Curtis, Leslie Pack Kaelbling, Tomás Lozano-Pérez, and Nicholas Roy.

 ## Quickstart